-Florida is considered a very friendly state for small business owners because individuals don’t have to pay state income tax.
-For this reason, it’s become a popular place for entrepreneurs.
-If you’ve recently formed a limited liability company (LLC) or incorporated a business in the Sunshine State, odds are you’ve become very familiar with filling out paperwork.
+If you’ve recently formed a limited liability company (LLC) or incorporated a business in Georgia, odds are you’ve become very familiar with filling out paperwork.
 This may have already included crafting a business plan, writing an operating agreement, and filing your initial registration, but eventually, you’ll also have to fill out your first annual report.

 In Georgia, annual reports are called annual registrations, and the main purpose is to make sure the state has the most current information about your business.
 It’s a requirement for all nonprofits, corporations, and LLCs.
 You can either file for the current year or three years at one time, which is a great option if you don’t expect to have any significant changes within the next three years.